Marshfield Central Avenue Historic District: Pre-WWI (1888-1915)

+The historic district also included several other buildings north of the tracks from this era, which were razed in the 2000s for Veteran's Parkway and Kwik Trip.

 WWI and after

 Beginning in 1914, Central Avenue was paved in brick from "A" Street (now Arnold) north of the tracks south to 9th Street.
 Around the same time, Central became part of Wisconsin's state highway system, meaning more traffic through town.
-By 1925 the town had 7,400 people and about 1500 cars.
+By 1925, the town had 7,400 people and about 1500 cars.
 Various garages and service stations were built along Central Avenue.

 The contributing buildings from this period are: